The Pulse

 Warning period and fine

-To ease into the change, the city set a 30-day warning period.
+To ease into the change, the city set a warning period starting July 1st.
 Anyone caught speeding during that time — meaning driving more than 10 mph over the limit — will receive a warning instead of a fine.
 However, starting July 7, fines will be imposed: $50 for the first offense, and $75 for each subsequent offense.

 Middletown is not stopping at one speed trap camera.
 Two more are already in the works — one near Moody Elementary on Country Club Road and another near Spencer Elementary on Westfield Street.
 These spots were picked to make things safer in school zones where kids cross the street every day.